vivekfaujdar/Sales-Insight/README.md

 Project Description:

 The project shows the sales insights of the ATLIQ HARDWARE in INDIA which sells millions of products each year.
-To track down the live sales and revenue/cost, we generated a POWER BI based report along with the dashboard to check what sales have patterns throughout the years and months.
+To track down the live sales and revenue/cost, I generated a POWER BI based report along with the dashboard to check what sales have patterns throughout the years and months.

 Procedure:
 1. Use of AIMS grid to define purpose and planning.